Periodic Freight Demand Estimation for Large-scale Tactical Planning: Introduction

 The impact of demand forecast errors on revenue has been studied in the context of airline revenue management.
-Through simulation analysis in a simplified setting, \cite{weatherford_belobaba2002} show that reducing demand forecast errors by 25\% increase revenue by a minimum of 1-2\% which is a significant number. \cite{fiig2019} confirm those findings in a more complex airline revenue management setting and show that reduced forecast errors lead to increased revenue.
+Through simulation analysis in a simplified setting, \cite{weatherford_belobaba2002} show that reducing demand forecast errors by 25\% increase revenue by a minimum of 1-2\%. \cite{fiig2019} confirm those findings in a more complex airline revenue management setting and show that reduced forecast errors lead to increased revenue.
 As opposed to passenger transportation, freight carriers typically have flexibility regarding the routing of demand as long as it respects certain constraints, such as delivery time.
 Moreover, the freight demand origin-destination matrices are often unbalanced, meaning that there can be excess supply in certain directions.
 It implies that the cost associated with demand forecast errors can vary over commodities.
 This further motivates the importance of linking the periodic demand estimation and the corresponding SND problem.

-Our proposed methodology proceeds in two steps: First we forecast demand for a given set of commodities for \textit{each period} of the planning horizon.
-This corresponds to a multivariate multistep time series forecasting problem.
-Then, we define mappings from the time series forecasts to periodic demand.
-The different mappings lead to different periodic demand estimates.
-We solve a mathematical program explicitly linking these mappings and the MCND formulation.
-It selects the periodic demand that minimizes the fixed and variable costs over the planning horizon.
+Our proposed methodology \efsec{to address the periodic demand estimation problem} proceeds in two steps: First we forecast demand for a given set of commodities for \textit{each period} of the planning horizon.
+This corresponds to a multivariate multistep time series forecasting problem. \efsec{In the second step, we solve a mathematical program whose solution is the periodic demand that minimizes fixed and variable costs over the planning horizon.
+It is based on mappings} from the time series forecasts to periodic demand. \ef{D}ifferent mappings \efsec{correspond} to different periodic demand estimates.
+We propose to use the structure of the downstream SND problem when selecting the mapping. \efsec{The proposed} mathematical program \efsec{hence} explicitly links the mappings to the \efsec{SND formulation (in our case MCND)}.